puli/repository/README.md

 Puli - Sane Resource Management for PHP
 =======================================

-Puli manages the file resources of you PHP project and provides access to these resources through a unified naming system.
+Puli manages the file resources of your PHP project and provides access to these resources through a unified naming system.
 Puli manages files in *repositories*, where you map them to a path: